TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 We have already introduced the Repositories in Chapter 3.
 They serve with capabilities to save and reaccess our objects.
-We set up such a Repository object for every Aggregate-Root object which are, then again, used for accessing all the Aggregate-Root's corresponding objects.
+We set up such a Repository object for every Aggregate-Root object which is, then again, used for accessing all the Aggregate-Root's corresponding objects.
 In our concrete example :php:`\MyVendor\SjrOffers\Domain\Model\Organization` is such an Aggregate-Root object.
 The Repository's class name is derived from the class name of the Aggregate-Root